carpentries-incubator/workflows-nextflow/episodes/06-configuration.md

 - "Understand how Nextflow is configured."
 - "Create a Nextflow configuration file."
 keypoints:
-- "Nextflow configuration can be managed using a nextflow.config file."
+- "Nextflow configuration can be managed using a `nextflow.config` file."
-- "Nextflow configuration are simple text files containing a set of properties defined using the syntax"
+- "Nextflow configuration are simple text files containing a set of properties defined using the syntax."
 ---